tigerfarm/arduino/Altair101/Altair101b_1/README.md

 + 4. I can enter and run simple programs.
 Load and run CPM?
 + 5. Remove programs not require to run a machine code programs, such as: dazzler.*, disassembler.*, and others.

+After the above, I chose to modify Altair101b to not use VT100 emulation but to simply output text to the serial port which works well in the Arduino IDE monitor.

 Modify the minimum code base to work with Altair 101:
++ 6. Manage Altair 101 memory size.
-+ Use Altair 101 memory array.
++ 7. Use Altair 101 memory array: read and write.
++ 8. Run on the Altair 101 desktop machine.
-+ Output to Altair 101 panel LED.
++ 9. Output to Altair 101 panel LED.
-+ Input from Altair 101 panel switches.
++ 10. Input from Altair 101 panel switches.

 ##### Links